tinkerb/modulha.us/agency.md

 Representation must never be expoitative.
 This is exactly the case with recruiters, who pit talent against companies, for their profit is in that margin.

 We're all open source.
 We are distributed.
 We are out in the world making contact with future shit.
 Might agents represent each other, when opportunities arise?
-If we are actively looking out for the interest of our own, representing others a la mode The Golden Rule,  we create a currency that belongs to us.
+If we are actively looking out for the interest of our own, representing others, a la mode The Golden Rule,  we create a currency that belongs to us.
 As the currency grows, so does the reach and power of open source agency.
+Or should that be vice-versa?

-Plus, there is one thing that is undeniable about reprentation:  it is far easier to talk somebody else up than yourself.
-It is the primary reason for seeking representation in the first place:  to have somebody else toot your horn.
+Plus, there is one thing that is undeniable about reprentation:  it is far easier to talk somebody else up than to boast about yourself.
+Try it.

+The primary reason for seeking representation in the first place is to have somebody looking out for your interests.
+It sure would be nice, wouoldn't  it?
+To have that kind of this in pro programming?

 What else?
 Give us your input!